gitribs/Business-Card-PS-Script/README.md

+# Business Card Photoshop Script

+This script facilitates quickly creating new business cards from a PSD template.
-This file will run a Photoshop script that shows a dialog.
-The dialog will allow the input of 6 fields:
+It will show a dialog that enables the input of 6 fields:

-Full Name,
+- Full Name
-Title,
+- Title
-Area Code,
+- Area Code
-Phone,
-Ext,
+- Phone
+- Ext
-Email
+- Email

+If the value `useAddress` is set to **true** in the script's code, the dialog will also show 4 addition fields:

+- address
+- city
+- state
+- zip

-The card template PSD must be open before running the script.
+NOTE: **The card template PSD must be open before running the script.**

-The only requirement is that the PSD contains the following text layers:

-tf_name,
-tf_title,
-tf_phone,
+#Text layer names

+- tf_name
+- tf_title
+- tf_phone
-tf_email
+- tf_email

-Alternatively, those text layer names can be changed at the top of the code.
+If `useAddress` is set to **true**

+- tf_address
+- tf_location

+A template PSD is included in the repo.
+If the template is used, the font will need to be updated to one that is present on the user's computer.
+Design the template as needed.

-The script will work on any PSD that contains the required text layers, which can be nested in other layers or groups.
+The template PSD is not required.
+The script will work on any PSD that contains text layers that match the values assigned to the `somethingTextLayer` variables in the script.
+The text layers can be nested in other layers or groups.
 The script will find them.

+# Email Domain

+The var `emailBase` should be updated to the desired email address domain desired.

+# Save Location

-The created PNG file will be saved in ~/Downloads by default when the script is executed, named following the format of <firstname-lastname-cardpng>.
-The download path can be changed at the top of the code below.
+The created PNG file will be saved in `~/Downloads` by default when the script is executed, named following the format of `firstname-lastname-card.png`.
+To customize the download path, change the value of `savePath` in the script code as needed.

-A template PSD is included in the repo.
-If the template is used, the font will need to be updated to one that is present on the user's computer, and editing of the text layer positioning may be necessary.
+To run the script, go to **File > Scripts > Browse** and navigate to the script's location.

+For quicker access, drop the script in the following location:

+- **PC**   \Program Files\Adobe\Adobe Photoshop 2021\Presets\Scripts
+- **Mac**  /Applications/Adobe\ Photoshop\ 2023/Presets/Scripts

+The script should appear in the same menu as the Browse option described above.